Our 24-night new textiles and arts tour of Uzbekistan and Kyrgyzstan checks another fabulous adventure off your bucket list!

 A traditional eagle hunter will demonstrate his Golden Eagle’s skill by letting the eagle loose to chase and snag a goatskin with a chunk of meat attached (no animals harmed in the demo).

 We’ll continue to Karakol town, one of the first Russian military outposts, founded in 1869.
 Here we can see the wooden Russian Orthodox church called the Holy Trinity Cathedral.
-There is also a most unusual pagoda-styled Chinese mosque with with complex cut woodwork decorations under the eaves.
+This masterpiece of woodworking has distinctive cutwork wooden trim all along the eaves.
+The cathedral was used for many non-religious purposes after the Revolution, but in 1991, following the dissolution of the Soviet Union and the Independence of Kyrgyzstan, the local authority gave the building back to the church; services are held there today, for a small congregation.
+There is also a most unusual pagoda-influenced Chinese mosque with complex woodwork decorations under the eaves.

 Winding it up with Music…